+(a) Concrete with-

-- (a) Concrete with - (i) characteristic compressive strength at 28 days (f'c) in the range of 20 MPa to 100 MPa; and - (ii) with a saturated surface-dry density in the range 1800 kg/m3 to 2800 kg/m3. - (b) Reinforcing steel of Ductility Class N in accordance with AS/NZS 4671.
+- (i) characteristic cylinder compressive strength at 28 days $(f'c)$ in the range of 20 MPa to 120 MPa; and - (ii) with a saturated surface-dry density in the range 1800 kg/m to 2800 kg/m. - (b) Reinforcing steel of Ductility Class N or E in accordance with AS/NZS 4671.

 NOTE: These reinforcing materials may be used, without restriction, in all applications referred to in this Standard.

-- (c) Reinforcing steel of Ductility Class L in accordance with AS/NZS 4671- - (i) may be used as main or secondary reinforcement in the form of welded wire mesh, or as wire, bar and mesh in fitments; but - (ii) shall not be used in any situation where the reinforcement is required to undergo large plastic deformation under strength limit state conditions.
+This Standard has been written using Ductility Class N reinforcing steels which are readily available in Australia.
+Where Ductility Class N is referenced in this Standard, the Earthquake Ductility Class E steels may be substituted but the availability of supply in Australia needs to be checked prior to specification on design drawings. - (c) Reinforcing steel of Ductility Class L in accordance with AS/NZS 4671 may be used as main or secondary reinforcement in the form of welded wire mesh, or as wire, bar and mesh in fitments, provided it is not used in any situation where the reinforcement is required to undergo large plastic deformation under strength limit state conditions.